Manu343726/Manu343726.github.io/_posts/2019-03-11-here-be-frogs-battling-dragons.md

 world projects.
 Or at least to be usable in production by me and my team.
-My first attempt was [siplasplas](https://github.com/Manu343726/meetingcpp2016), but it didn't scalate well at the end because of the lack of metadata codegen customization (The One Ring To Rule Them All implementation didn't work as expected...), lack of cross-compilation support (No1 requirement for me since I work with ARM embedded systems), and the fact that I was using the
+My first attempt was [siplasplas](https://github.com/Manu343726/meetingcpp2016), but it didn't scale well at the end because of the lack of metadata codegen customization (The One Ring To Rule Them All implementation didn't work as expected...), lack of cross-compilation support (No1 requirement for me since I work with ARM embedded systems), and the fact that I was using the